IDMNYU/Experimental-Print-Studio/Plotter/README.md

 Check out this github page from [awesome-plotters](https://github.com/beardicus/awesome-plotters?tab=readme-ov-file#pens) for more suggestions on pens.

 Maximum Drawing Area：The XY travel (printable area) of the AxiDraw is just over US letter (8 1/2 × 11") and A4 (297 × 210 mm / 8.27 × 11.69 inches) paper sizes.
 To avoid grinding the motors in the machine, ensure you leave a ½ inch of bleed around the edge of your plot.
 This means your plot should be 7 1/2 x 10 inches in size.

 ---

+### Basic Plotting Process

+Steps:

+1. Before connecting to power, manually move the Axidraw back to its origin if it's not already there.

+2. Then connect Power and USB: Plug in the power adapter and connect the Axidraw to your computer via the USB cable.

+3. Clip in your pen, with height a little above the paper, roughly equal to the thickness of your NYU iD card.

+---